Hipsterfil998/Marianna_head/README.md

 - Interactive conversational interface using Gradio
 - Knowledge base powered by BerkeleyDB
 - vector search with Sentence-transformers
-- Integration with Ollama for natural language processing
+- Integration with Ollama for language reformulation
-- Support for sharing historical facts and legends about Naples
 - User-friendly chat interface with image display
 - Easy-to-use reset functionality
 - Example queries for better user engagement